Grenoble pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Grenoble right now?

-On 26 June 2026, overall pollen levels in Grenoble are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Grenoble are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Grenoble tomorrow?

-On 27 June 2026, pollen conditions in Grenoble will be similar to today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Grenoble will be similar to today, with grass at low levels

 Is pollen expected to decrease in Grenoble this week?